 The key to following the gluten-free diet is to be a good label reader.
 Although some foods might appear gluten-free, many may actually contain hidden sources of gluten in the ingredients list.
-(See Sources of Gluten).
 It is important to read food labels every time you purchase or consume a product since manufacturers are able to change the ingredients at any time.

 - A gluten-free label.
-If a product claims to be gluten-free on the package, then it is most likely safe to eat.
+If a product claims to be gluten-free on the package, then it is most likely safe to eat as the FDA only allows packaged foods with less than 20ppm of gluten to be labeled “gluten-free.”
 However, you should still check the ingredients list.
 It is also important to remember that “wheat-free” does not necessarily mean “gluten-free.”

 - Check the allergen listing.
 Some packaging has a list of common allergens found in the product.
 Such allergens include wheat, soy, egg, nuts, and milk.
 This list can be a quick way to rule something out if the package says: “contains wheat.”
 However, a lack of allergen labeling does NOT mean that the product is gluten-free.
 Barley and rye are not in the top eight allergens required to be listed.
 Be sure to check the ingredients list for other hidden sources of gluten.

 If there is not a “gluten-free” label on the product packaging, read the ingredients label thoroughly.
 Check for hidden or questionable ingredients.
 Some ingredients have the potential to contain gluten.

 When unable to verify ingredients for a food item or if the ingredient list is unavailable DO NOT EAT IT.
 Adopting a strict gluten-free diet is the only known treatment for those with gluten-related disorders.

 Label Reading Made Easy at the CDF Marketplace